maiaburaad/fastify-log-api/README.md

 Why not use rollups for every byte of the range?

 Because `since` and `until` may fall in the middle of a 5-second interval.
-Taking the whole counter would over-count.
+Taking the entire counter would over-count.

 The final design therefore uses raw rows only where exact boundaries require them.

 When the query contains filters not represented in the rollup, such as: